filippotoso/mailable/README.md

 ## What it does?

 It allows you to send emails using different mailer settings (ie. SMTPs) depending on external factors.
-This class is very useful when you have a multitenant Laravel application and whant to use a different SMTP account for each of your tenants.
+This class is very useful when you have a multitenant Laravel application and want to use a different SMTP accounts for each of your tenant.

 ## How does it work?